HaxeFoundation/HaxeManual/content/05-expression.md

 ##### Since Haxe 4.1

-If catch type is `haxe.Exception` or one of its descendants, then exception stack is available in `stack` property of the exception instance.
+If the catch type is `haxe.Exception` or one of its descendants, then the exception stack is available in the `stack` property of the exception instance.
 ```haxe
 try {
   doSomething();